Artificial Intelligence (AI) Technology for Pharma is Changing How the Pharma Industry Works

 AI is beneficial in many different sectors.
 Some studies have shown its potential advantages not just in technology, but also in education and the business sector.
-Additionally, AI has proven to provide massive impact in the healthcare industry.
+Additionally, AI has proven to provide a massive impact on the healthcare industry.
 As to everyone’s knowledge, healthcare relies on more than just tips and tricks.
 More researchers and advancements in technology are needed to improve it, to be able to better cater to the varying healthcare needs of the people.
-The integration of artificial intelligence has provided solutions to problems and needs of patients, people in the medical profession, and the entire industry.
+The integration of artificial intelligence into the pharma industry has provided solutions to problems and needs of patients, people in the medical profession, and the entire industry.
 The list below shows five ways AI has influenced the healthcare industry.

-This is one of the most recognizable technologies incorporating artificial intelligence.
+This is one of the most recognizable technologies incorporating artificial intelligence for pharma.
 Virtual assistance is already used often.
 An example would be Apple’s Siri.
 In the past, people would need to go to the doctor to be able to be correctly diagnosed.
-For many whom aren't able to see one, they most likely revert to self- assessment, diagnosis, and medication.
+For many whom aren't able to see one, they most likely revert to self-assessment, diagnosis, and medication.
 Thanks to AI, several apps are already available today to help a patient understand their symptoms.
 The system provides accurate answers to their medical condition.
 Two of these examples are the following:

-Medical information given out to its users have been verified and approved by UK’s Health Service (NHS).
+Medical information given out to its users has been verified and approved by UK’s Health Service (NHS).
 This means that its users can be assured that they are given authentic and reliable medical information.
-The app, used its large network of information to link the symptoms to the medical condition of its user.
+The app used its large network of information to link the symptoms to the medical condition of its user.
 Thus, providing more ways to remedy the illness of the user.
-Additionally, it warns the user when there's a need to see a doctor.
+Additionally, pharma artificial intelligence warns the user when there's a need to see a doctor.

 This health assistant follows up with the user regarding his or her previously reported symptoms.
 When there's a need for the user to see a doctor, the app sets up a live video with a real doctor.